 Patrol Teams and Activity

-The patrol division consists of six teams of officers led by 1 to 2 sergeants working a hybrid schedule.
+The patrol division consists of six teams of officers led by a sergeant working a hybrid schedule.
 A hybrid schedule consists of half of patrol working four 10 hour days (4/10 schedule) and the other half working three 12.5 hour days (3/12 schedule) with one additional 10 hour day per month.
 The 4/10 teams work Tuesday through Friday, and the 3/12 teams work Saturday through Monday.
 This schedule ensures the department effectively staffs patrol operations, provides additional resources on the weekends, and reduces overtime costs.
-Implementation of this patrol hybrid schedule began in September 2009 as a test and will continue through January 2011 when it will be reevaluated.
+Implementation of this patrol hybrid schedule began in September 2009.

 Patrol officers proactively conduct self-initiated enforcement, as well as respond to a variety of radio call activity generated by the community.
 Self-initiated enforcement includes traffic enforcement, pedestrian checks, and high visibility patrolling of business, residential areas, roadways and schools.
 Patrol officers are responsible for responding to emergencies, maintaining the peace, enforcing laws, investigating crimes, and documenting their activity through crime reports, interview cards, and citations.
 Officers also provide citizens with information on matters of criminal law and/or neighborhood and community issues.